Version Effective Date: November 15, 2022

 HASH Index Listings are intended to host Content.
 You may include static images, links, and promotional text in the README documentation associated with your listing, but they must be related to the project you are hosting on HASH.

-You may not advertise in other Users’ repositories, such as by posting monetized or excessive bulk content in comments.
+You may not advertise in other Users’ repositories or workspaces, such as by posting monetized or excessive bulk content in comments.

 Short version: You are responsible for any fees associated with your use of HASH.
 We are responsible for communicating those fees to you clearly and accurately, and letting you know well in advance if those prices change.